jazkarta/collective.timelines/README.rst

 Introduction
 ============

-This package integrates the `Verite TimelineJS <http://timeline.verite.co/>`_ tool into Plone.
+This package which integrates the `Verite TimelineJS <http://timeline.verite.co/>`_ application into Plone.
 Providing a beautiful, customizable timeline view for folders and collections.

 It adds a view ``timeline-view`` for Folders and new and old-style